jo-hoe/video-to-podcast-service/README.md

 All downloaded resources will be placed in directories `resources`.
 Podcasts will be structured in directories with the name of the channel the video belongs to.

-### Start with EMail Webhook

-This option allows you to start an additional service that continuously pulls an email address and uses the mail link in the content of unread mails as input for the service.
-The configuration of this service is described [here](https://github.com/jo-hoe/video-to-podcast-service).

 ## Example Requests

 Below are a few examples of requests to the service.